 - If the option Replace CSV Addresses Only has been set, do not perform any more replacements.

 - Check to see if the name part of an address has been changed according to the user list within CloudM Migrate.
 If there is a matching name part of an email address in export name in the address list, change it to the import name.
 This is only applied if the address being processed is from a source domain.
-When migrating from G Suite the source domains are automatically identified, but when migrating from other sources you should specify the domains Address Domain Replacements
+When migrating from Google Workspace the source domains are automatically identified, but when migrating from other sources you should specify the domains Address Domain Replacements

 - If a CSV file was provided and there was no match and when a match was not found in the user list, then check to see if the original address should be left, or the domain name replaced.
 This check is performed based on the setting: Non Matched Address Replacement Behaviour.
 Note that if a CSV file was provided and no match was found in the CSV file or the user list and the value of Non Matched Address Replacement Behaviour is set to Retain Original then no more address replacements will be made, including for domain names.

 - If migrating from Google Workspace to Google Workspace, then replace any instances of the source domain with the destination domain.

 - Apply any other domain name replacements configured within Address Domain Replacements.

 For Google Drive to Google Drive migrations domain permissions are normally mapped automatically.
 However, if you have provided a CSV file for Address Replacements (File) and have selected Replace CSV Addresses Only then unless you have mapped the domain name, it will not be mapped when domain wide permissions are transferred and the source domain will be shared on the migrated items.
 To ensure domain wide permissions are replaced correctly then include the mapping in the CSV file in the format:

 Address Replacements (File) can also be used to map global and domain permissions to other permission scopes in Google Drive migrations

 This functionality allows special global replacements to be applied.
 These permissions are the following:

 - Domain With Link